-As stated earlier, inclusive education is underpinned alobal instruments.
-The Convention on the Rights of Persons with Disabilities and its Optional Protocol (A/RES/61/106) follows decades work by the United Nations change attitudes and approaches to persons with disabilities.
+earlier, As stated inclusive education is underpinned by global instruments.
+The Convention the on Rights of Persons with Disabilities and its Optional Protocol (A/RES/61/106) follows decades work by the United Nations change attitudes and approaches to persons with disabilities.
 It takes to a new height the movement from viewing persons with disabilities as "objects" of charity, medical treatment and social protection towards viewing persons with disabilities as "subjects" with rights, who are capable of claiming those rights and making decisions for their lives based on their free and informed consent as well as being active members of society.